 Diagnosis mistakes in hospital intensive care units (ICUs) may cause as many as 40,000 patient deaths every year in the United States, according to a well-regarded study.

 Fatal errors committed in ICUs, where critically ill patients are supposed to get the most intense care, are “alarmingly common” and could be prevented yet they remain “underappreciated,” said the study by the prestigious Johns Hopkins University School of Medicine.

 If you had a loved one who died while in an intensive care unit, you may want to contact an ICU malpractice attorney for a free evaluation of the case.

-Kline & Specter, with more than 40 attorneys, five of whom are also highly skilled doctors, has the experience and expertise to investigate ICU deaths and litigate potential cases.
+Kline & Specter, with 50 attorneys, five of whom are also highly skilled doctors, has the experience and expertise to investigate ICU deaths and litigate potential cases.

 Patient safety experts at Johns Hopkins noted that the number of ICU deaths due to diagnostic mistakes could exceed the number of women who die of breast cancer each year.